Why are EU countries leaving the Energy Charter Treaty?

 But the EU top court recently ruled that companies cannot use this treaty for intra-EU disputes to sue EU member states.

-And some experts have previously argued that no legal or politically viable solution would make the treaty to be aligned with the 2015 Paris Agreement.
+And some experts have previously argued that no legal or politically viable solution would make the treaty compatible with the 2015 Paris Agreement.

-Spain, which has been one of the most vocal opponents of this treaty in recent months, also confirmed this month that it is leaving the treaty, according to several media reports.
+Spain, which has been one of the most vocal opponents of this treaty, also confirmed this month that it is leaving the treaty, according to several media reports.

 Poland, for its part, has drafted legislation on the "termination of the Energy Charter Treaty".
 But the bill still has to be adopted by the upper house.